9 dead, 26 injured in shooting in Dayton, Ohio

 "In fact, no law can correct some of the more fundamental cultural problems we face today as a country, and the shooting last night is an indication of that," Portman said.
 Both he and Brown said they look forward to trying to reach an effective response to the shootings.

-The shooting happened at 1:07 a.m. in the Oregon District, where a single gunman, wearing body armor, opened fire in the outside area, according to Mayor Nan Whaley.
-The shooter was armed with an assault rifle that used a high-capacity magazine carrying .223 caliber ammunition and extra magazines.
+Police said the gunfire began outside shortly after 1:00 a.m.
+Officials said the shooter was wearing a ballistic vest, a mask and hearing protection while armed with an assault rifle, which used a high-capacity magazine carrying .223 caliber ammunition and extra magazines.

+Biehl described the gun as “AR-15-like,” and confirmed it was modified and not sold in Ohio.

+The chief said the shooter, his sister and a friend all arrived at the area together in the same car but separated at some point.
+Lawn enforcement is still investigating what the shooter did in the meantime and said it’s unclear when or where he went to get the rifle and gear.
+Investigators cannot tell if Megan Betts was targeted.

+Biehl said it’s still very early in the investigation and police do not have enough information to determine a motive for the shooting.

-Nearby officers shot and killed the shooter in less than one minute.
-Mayor Nan Whaley said without the quick response of those officers, hundreds more could be dead.
+Dayton Mayor Nan Whaley said without the quick police response, hundreds more people could have died.

-"I just question when is enough enough?"
-Mayor Whaley said, noting this is the 250th mass shooting in the U.S. this year, with El Paso being 249.
+"I just question when is enough, enough?" she said, noting it was the 250th mass shooting in the U.S. this year, with Saturday's in El Paso marking 249.

-Of the twenty-seven people injured, 15 have been discharged.
+Of the 27 injured in Dayton, 15 have been discharged.
 Four hospitals received victims.
-The breakdown is as follows:

-- Miami Valley Hospital received 16 patients, 12 of which have been treated and released.
-Four are still there, and one is in critical condition.
-Some patients have undergone or will undergo surgery Sunday.

-- Grand View Medical Center received nine patients, seven of which arrived by squad and two who walked in.
-Three of those patients are in serious condition, three fair, and three have been discharged.
-Two patients were taken to surgery immediately and one is still being considered for surgery.
-Injuries included gunshots to lower extremities, abdominal wounds and a foot laceration.
+The mayor encouraged people to attend an 8 p.m. vigil Sunday in the Oregon District, where most of the businesses are locally owned.

+The FBI said people with video, photos or other evidence from the scene can submit content online at www.fbi.gov/daytonshooting.

+Dayton police are handling the investigation, with assistance from the FBI as well as other federal and state resources.

 RELATED: 20 dead, 26 wounded in El Paso shooting; suspect in custody